SirDrone/Hiding_Cat_Puzzle/README.md

 ### How does the program work you may ask?
 - The program starts with taking in what it needs (e.g. total_boxes, the challenge mode, verbosity/debugging, etc.)
+    - These values can be edited easily within frontend.py
 - Next, it picks which box the cat is hiding in
 - It asks the player which box they think the cat is hiding in, and does so until the player is correct
     - Caveat, the cat will move to an adjacent box